Neches River Monitoring

 Macroinvertebrates

-Macroinvertebrates (shrimp, clams, snails, aquatic insects, etc.) generally provide the link in the aquatic food chain between algae and animals that occupy higher feeding levels, like fish.
-Their limited mobility, relatively long life spans of some species and responses to a wide range of environmental conditions make them effective in monitoring long-term change.
+Macroinvertebrates (shrimp, clams, snails, aquatic insects, etc.) generally provide the link in the aquatic food chain between algae and animals occupying higher feeding levels, like fish.
+Their limited mobility, relatively long life spans of some species, and responses to a wide range of environmental conditions make them effective in monitoring long-term change.
 The growth and reproduction of many types are a direct reflection of changes in water quality.
+Some macroinvertebrates, like shrimp and blue crabs, are also vital to people who live and work along the Texas Gulf Coast.
+During the 2021 survey, many juvenile shrimp and blue crabs were captured at all stations, indicating the Neches River provides vital nursery habitat for these incredibly important commercial species.

 Fish

-Fish occupy a wide range of trophic levels, including herbivores (e.g., menhaden which feed on phytoplankton), invertebrate-feeders (including many bottom fishes), and top predators.
+Fish occupy a wide range of trophic levels, including herbivores (e.g., menhaden which feed on phytoplankton), invertebrate feeders (including many bottom fishes), and top predators.
 Many species are recreationally and commercially important, particularly in southeast Texas, where fishing provides family recreation and is an integral part of the local economy.

-The 2003 lower Neches River fish collections reflect a mixture of freshwater and estuarine species found throughout the inland and coastal waters of the northwestern region of the Gulf of Mexico.
+The 2021 lower Neches River fish collections reflect a mixture of freshwater and estuarine species found throughout the inland and coastal waters of the northwestern region of the Gulf of Mexico.
 The varied wetlands and marsh habitats within the lower Neches River basin provide essential nursery areas for numerous fish species.
-The fish fauna recorded during the most recent survey indicates that the existing water quality and habitat diversity support a productive and substantial fish community.
+The fish fauna recorded during the most recent survey indicates the existing water quality and habitat diversity support a productive and substantial fish community.

 Lower Neches Valley Authority